fiduh/packer/gitlab-runner/README.md

 https://github.com/osemiduh/packer/blob/6af057627141d69a93c67070f90460d41bad39b2/gitlab-runner/gitlab-runner.pkr.hcl#L2-L40

-`packer build packer-build.pkr.hcl`
+`$ packer build gitlab-runner.pkr.hcl`

-The command above spins up a temporary EC2 instance, configures it with a provisioning script (./provision.sh, in this case), AMI is saved and EC2 instance destroyed
+The command above spins up a temporary EC2 instance, configures it with a provisioning script (`./gitlab-runner-provision.sh`, in this case), AMI is saved and the EC2 instance destroyed

 ## Installing and Configuring GitLab Runners
-To successfully run GitLab runners, it's executors (e.g. Docker) and subsequently pipeline jobs in EC2 machines, we'd need some binary dependencies, environment setup, configuration, etc.
+To successfully run GitLab runners, its executors (e.g. Docker), and subsequently pipeline jobs in EC2 machines, we need some binary dependencies, environment setup, configuration, etc.

+To keep things repeatable, we can define all the steps in a shell script, which could then be used by Packer to prepare our custom GitLab Runner AMI, `gitlab-runner-provision.sh`.
+It'll be given the below list of commands to install, configure, and prepare the Runners - along with the repositories they'll register with.

 https://github.com/osemiduh/packer/blob/05be570178619b0a32c641ad3d61a2f0c852b099/gitlab-runner/gitlab-runner-provision.sh#L1-L104

-To keep things repeatable, we can define all the steps in a shell script, which could then be used by Packer to prepare our custom GitLab Runner AMI, provision.sh.
-It'll be given the below list of commands to install, configure, and prepare the Runners - along with the repositories they'll register with.